 The Real Cost of a Late ETD & How to Change Strategy

 Late Estimated Time of Departure (ETD) isn’t just a reschedule, it’s a real supply chain risk.
 It’s a no-brainer, if the ETD changes everything else does too.
-The warehouse doesn’t get the stock, stores are ready with your product, and your launch falls flat.
-In an apparel & fashion world where customers expect more than ever, that kind of miss just doesn’t fly.
+The warehouse doesn’t get the stock → stores are not ready with your product → your launch falls flat.
+In the apparel & fashion world, where customers expect more than ever, that kind of miss just doesn’t fly.

 Let’s break down why late ETDs cause so much trouble and how to stop them before they do.